srbaird/AccountServiceApplication/README.md

     <jee:remote-slsb id="accountServiceApp" business-interface="com.bac.accountservice.AccountService"
     	jndi-name="java:global/AccountServiceApplication/AccountServiceApp-1.0.0/AccountServiceApp" />
 ```
-The JNDI name is made up from the deployed application name followed by the jar and finally interface implementing class.
+The JNDI name is made up from the deployed application name followed by the jar and finally the interface implementing class.

 ___